odenigbosopuluchi-glitch/-blinkit-sales-dashboard-/README.md

 2. Open the provided .pbix file using *Power BI Desktop* to view the live models, data relationships, and interactive visualization charts.

 ---
-Maintained and built by [Your Name].
-Connect with me on [Your LinkedIn Link] or check out my other repositories.
+Maintained and built by odenigbo simon.
+Connect with me on https://www.linkedin.com/in/odenigbo-simon-81a812258?utm_source=share_via&utm_content=profile&utm_medium=member_android or check out my other repositories.